 How can you get this same look of Joanna Gaines Saltillo tile floor without the price tag?
 Check out the Manganese Saltillo tile, a type of brown terracotta floor tile.
 We produce Manganese Saltillo tile to resemble the Hot Sauce House Octagon Saltillo tile floors.

 This brown terracotta tile has warm tones of brown, gray, and brick red shades.
 You can see the resemblance between this Octagon Saltillo tile floor and the Joanna Gaines Saltillo Tile floor.

 Not so crazy about the Octagon pattern?
 Check out these tips for picking the best Saltillo floor tile pattern for your project.

 What’s the most significant difference between a custom-stained terracotta tile floor and a prefinished Manganese tile floor?
 The price tag.
 Custom staining a Saltillo tile floor is approximately 60% more expensive than buying a finished presealed one.

 Do you want more or less color variation in your floor than the presealed tile photos illustrate?
 Before jumping to the staining process to solve that issue, consider your project overage.

-    Houston Tile Works does great work installing our tile on Texas floors!
-Thanks for sharing the photos, friends.
-Thanks, too, to Joanna Gaines and her team for showing the beauty and versatility of handmade Saltillo tile in the Hot Sauce House.
+We are thankful to Joanna Gaines and her team for showing the beauty and versatility of handmade Saltillo tile in the Hot Sauce House.